Code of Conduct

 We ask that all presenters bear this mind and we ask that presentations are kept 'PG' rated.

 Attendees violating these rules will be asked to leave the event and will not be welcome back in future.
-If you are subject to, or observe, any harassment, or have any other concerns - please contact Chris Northwood or Michael Hall on the night, or contact us afterwards at firstname.lastname@example.org.
+If you are subject to, or observe, any harassment, or have any other concerns - please contact Michael Hall on the night, or contact us afterwards at firstname.lastname@example.org.
 Any reports will be dealt with discretely and in confidence.

 With thanks to Computer Anonymous for the rules.